-As we near the end of October, the air is crisp and cool, nights last longer and things seem to go bump in them!
-And with Halloween upon, who doesn’t love a good ghost story?
+As we near the end of October, the air is crisp and cool (and possibly rainy), nights last longer and there seems to be an increase of things that go bump in the night!
+And with Halloween approaching, who doesn’t love a good ghost story?
 In White Rock, there’s one building in particular that has been known to “enjoy” the company of a ghostly spectre or two!
-And anyone can make a reservation to dine and hope to (or hope not to) make their acquaintance!
+And if you’re daring enough, or if you really enjoy a fabulous meal, awesome service and an amazing view, you too can make a reservation to dine and hope to (or hope not to) make their acquaintance!

 Built in 1913 by the Campbell River Lumber Company, the Washington Avenue Grill was originally a lumber mill that employed over 400 people during WWI.
 Over the years the building has been a church, a school and living quarters for migrant railway workers, but in 1934 it became the home of caretaker Arthur Sharpe, who, after living there for 10 years, mysteriously disappeared, and is believed by many to be haunting the building to this day.